-- 1. Schools make assessments on the advice of the supervisor and at least two assessors.
-Where the student performs his or her work in a clinical school, but is registered in a pre-clinical discipline, at least one of the assessors could be chosen from a relevant pre- or para-clinical school. - 2.
-A thesis is compulsory and forms a major part of the assessment.
+1. Schools make assessments on the advice of the supervisor and at least two assessors.
+Where the student performs his or her work in a clinical school, but is registered in a pre-clinical discipline, at least one of the assessors could be chosen from ' a relevant pre- or para-clinical school.

+2. A thesis is compulsory and forms a major part of the assessment.
 The thesis must be typed and suitable for subsequent binding if required.
-The typescript length of the thesis is normally no more than 20,000 words. - 3.
-It is desirable that candidates participate in the activities of the school by participation in seminars, by presentation of essays and other prescribed activities. - 4.
-Candidates are normally required to give an oral presentation during the year and this may be taken into account in the assessment. - 5.
-The degree BMedSc, may be awarded in the following grades: High Distinction, Distinction, Credit, Pass, Pass Conceded and Fail or no award made.
-The degree of BSc(Med)Hons may be awarded in the following grades: Honours Class I; Honours Class II, Division I; Honours Class II, Division II or no award made.
+The typescript length of the thesis is normally no more than 20,000 words.

+3. It is desirable that candidates participate in the activities of the school by participation in seminars, by presentation of essays and other prescribed activities.

+4. Candidates are normally required to give an oral presentation during the year and this may be taken into account in the assessment.

+5. The degree of BSc(Med)Hons may be awarded in the following grades: Honours Class I; Honours Class II, Division I; Honours Class II, Division II or no award made.